-You can establish only one connection with remote Dr. Web product.
+You can establish only one connection with remote Dr.Web product.
 If one connection is already established, the Connect button is disabled.

-Computers are listed in Anti-virus Network if Dr. Web products installed on these computers allow remote connection.
-You can allow connection to your Dr.Web Anti-virus for servers on the Advanced tab in General settings.
+Computers are listed in Anti-virus Network if Dr.Web products installed on these computers allow remote connection.
+You can allow connection to your Dr. Web Anti-virus for servers on the Antivirus Network page in Main settings.